getgud-io/getgud-docs/1-Integrations/Unity/unity-integration.md

 ## Integration

-1. Create "Client" and "Server" Unity projects in Unity Hub using the `Universal 3D Sample` template.
+### 1. Create "Client" and "Server" Unity projects in Unity Hub using the `Universal 3D Sample` template.

-2. After creating the projects, delete the `Assets`, `Packages`, and `ProjectSettings` folders in each project.
-Replace them with folders from the [Getgud Unity example](https://github.com/getgud-io/cpp-getgud-sdk-dev/tree/main/examples/unity).
+### 2. After creating the projects, delete the `Assets`, `Packages`, and `ProjectSettings` folders in each project.
+Replace those folders  with folders from the [Getgud Unity example](https://github.com/getgud-io/cpp-getgud-sdk-dev/tree/main/examples/unity).

-3. Place your Getgud SDK build file into the `Server/Assets/Plugins/GetgudSDK/` folder.
+### 3. Place your Getgud SDK build file into the `Server/Assets/Plugins/GetgudSDK/` folder.

-4. Create a Getgud `config.json` file in the `Server/` folder.
+### 4. Create a Getgud `config.json` file in the `Server/` folder.

 Paste the following default configuration into `config.json`:

 ```json
 {